Domestic Violence Attorneys in Raleigh, NC

 If a criminal case involves domestic violence in Wake County, the District Attorney will prosecute the case in a special domestic violence courtroom and assign one or more prosecutors to the case who focus on this area of the law.
 So, whether a case involves a domestic relationship can be an important factor in how it is prosecuted and the resources that will be used against you.

 How Does Wake County Prosecute Domestic Violence Cases?

-Over the years, our domestic violence attorneys at Kurtz & Blum have represented many clients accused of misdemeanor and felony domestic violence-related offenses in Wake County.
+Over the years, our violent crime defense attorneys at Kurtz & Blum have represented many clients accused of misdemeanor and felony domestic violence-related offenses in Wake County.
 Just a few examples are:

 - Assault on a female

 - Assault in the presence of a minor

 - Communicating threats